novoda/spikes/mergeable/readme.md

-`Nodejs` app written in `TypeScript` to check the open PRs of a github repository and ping slack if they're deemed unmergable.
+`Node.js` app written in `TypeScript` to check the open PRs of a github repository and ping slack if they're deemed unmergable.

 ## Usage